The world's oceans absorb six million tonnes of carbon a day.

 [ OAR ]

-This website is about the ocean and how it is being changed by the burning of fossil fuels and over-fishing.
+This website is about the ocean and how it is being changed by the burning of fossil fuels, over-fishing and pollution.
 There is also information about alternative energy strategies.
 Also noted are ocean pH (acid) readings from a few places on the globe (from friends in wet places).

 The information is presented on Google Earth.
 To all of the journalists, authors and scientists whom I have quoted: In order to fit your quotes into the Google dialogue boxes, I sometimes had to shorten and abbreviate.
 However, I am certain that I have kept true to the meaning of your remarks, even as I have left out your first names.
 I am sorry.